NathanielACollier/NathanielACollier/ReadMe.md

 ### [WebPad](https://github.com/NathanielACollier/WebPad)
 + Html editor with live preview.
 Splits css,javascript, and html into seperate panes for easier editing.
+  + I'm working on a port of this to avalonia [here](https://github.com/NathanielACollier/dotnetCoreAvaloniaWebPad).
+It will use the forms library instead of xaml.

 ## Libraries